web analytics

 • Full board accommodation

-• single room & double room for couples (all rooms have a private bathroom)
+• Double room for couples (all rooms have a private bathroom)

 • Tourist taxes to be paid on site